ale-soares/ale-soares/README.md

 ## I'm a software developer and application security enthusiast.

 - 😄 My pronouns are she/her
-- 🌱 I'm currently learning python and bug bounty hunting
 - 🔭 I’m currently working as a front-end web developer
+- 🌱 I'm currently learning react, unit testing and node

 ### Connect with me: